BiaSabrina/PAPR_Reduction_Code/README.md

 ## 📁 Files

-- `Generate_PAPR_BER_Complexity_Acc_Loss.m` – Main script that runs all simulations and generates plots for PAPR, BER, accuracy, loss and complexity analysis.
+- `Generate_PAPR_BER_Complexity_Acc_Loss.py` – Main script that runs all simulations and generates plots for PAPR, BER, accuracy, loss and complexity analysis.

 ---